ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 Usual workflow to provision is

 ```
+$ scs.sh rmdocker # if you have old docker containers clean start
 $ scs.sh goodclone
+# after this point you might want to checkout branches in particular repos you are working on
 $ scs.sh setup
 ```

 Beware services can take a long time to start.
-The whole system can take 5 mins to fully work.
+The whole system can take many mins to fully work.
 Use florence to confirm the stack works as expected.

 It's not likely to work first time and debugging (see below) is often needed.